hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

  One potential attack on this scheme is for the attacker to collect a number of cookies from different addresses and then reuse them to attack the server.
 The server can defend against this attack by changing the secret value frequently, thus invalidating those cookies.
 If the server wishes that legitimate clients be able to handshake through the transition (e.g., they received a cookie with Secret 1 and then sent the second ClientHello after the server has changed to Secret 2), the server can have a limited window during which it accepts both secrets.  {{RFC5996}} suggests adding a key identifier to cookies to detect this case.
 An alternative approach is simply to try verifying with both secrets.
+It is RECOMMENDED that servers implement a key rotation scheme that allows the server to manage keys with overlapping lifetime.

-   Servers MUST implement a key rotation scheme that allows the server to manage keys with overlapping lifetime.
+   Alternatively, the server can store timestamps in the cookie and reject those cookies that were not generated within a certain amount of time.

    DTLS servers SHOULD perform a cookie exchange whenever a new handshake is being performed.
 If the server is being operated in an environment where amplification is not a problem, the server MAY be